Browse our Italian villas

 The pool lies within the estate next to the golf clubhouse, approximately a 1o minute walk from Lieta.
 But of course you can also drive to the pool.

 The pool is open from the 1st week of June to the 2nd week of September (please consider that it might open later or close earlier according to the weather).
-The pool is open from 10 am to 6.30 pm, and it is closed on Tuesdays and with bad weather.
+Check pool opening times with us when you book.

 Amenities and services